himanshkr03/MNIST-Handwritten-Digit-Classification/README.md

 ### Generalization Capability

 The model's high accuracy and low loss on the test dataset signify its excellent generalization ability.
 It has successfully learned the underlying patterns of handwritten digits, enabling accurate classification of new, unseen instances.

-## Highlights
-- The model captures complex spatial patterns using convolutional layers.
-- Achieves exceptional accuracy and generalizes well on unseen data.

-## Visualization
-- **Training Accuracy & Loss:** Plots show steady improvement and convergence.
-- **Confusion Matrix:** Highlights correct and misclassified predictions.

----

 # Future Enhancements